pseudoptics/cameronwang.github.io/content/post/learning-journal-6.md

 On the 18th April 2019, my peer group participated in the Professional Assessment Activity 2 during our Engineering Practice Preparation 1 (EPP1) class, where we viewed the progress made with each of our e-portfolios, looking towards any improvements from the previous Professional Assessment Activity, as well as any further progress with learning journals and portfolio content.

-My e-portfolio is currently receiving positive feedback, according to the reviews I have received from my group memebers.
+My e-portfolio is currently receiving positive feedback, according to the reviews I have received from my group members.
 I have shown good progress since the previous review, adding two new learning journals, and an article discussing my investment towards becoming an engineer.
 However, I have still currently not updated my "About Me" page, or included the required sections, such as the "SMART Goals", which will all be updated and included by the final version.